-The journey starts with a flight from Islamabad to Skardu in Gilgit Baltistan.
-From the plane you will see spectacular views of Karakoram including Nanga Parbat.
-After several nights in Skardu we take jeep transport to the road head of the trek at Jhola.
+The journey starts with a flight from Islamabad to Skardu in Gilgit-Baltistan.
+From the plane, you will see spectacular views of the Karakoram including Nanga Parbat.
+After several nights in Skardu, we take jeep transport to the road head of the trek at Jhola.

-Mount K2 at an altitude of 8,611m is the second highest mountain in the world.
+Mount K2 at an altitude of 8,611m is the second-highest mountain in the world.
 It is a steep mountain and the climbing routes are technical.
 The first ascent was in 1954 by an Italian expedition following the Abruzzi spur.

 The trekking route up the Baltoro glacier has superb mountain views all the way up to Concordia.
-On our walk we will see the Trango Towers, Muztagh Tower, Masherbrum, K2 and Broad Peak among many others.
+On our walk, we will see the Trango Towers, Muztagh Tower, Masherbrum, K2 and Broad Peak among many others.
 Galen Rowell described Concordia in his book as the "Throne Room of the Mountain Gods".
-We camp at Concordia and will see its unique panorama of 7,000m and 8,000m mountains and impressive views of K2.
-Mitre Peak is the prominent peak near Concordia.
+We camp at Concordia and will see its unique panorama of 7,000m and 8,000m mountains and impressive views of the highest peak, K2.